-To mark the achievements of our alumni, WKWSCI has launched the inaugural WKWSCI Impact Awards and Emerging Star Awards as part of our 25th Anniversary celebrations.
+To mark the achievements of our alumni, WKWSCI has launched the inaugural WKWSCI Impact Awards and Emerging Star Awards as part of our 25th anniversary celebrations in 2017

 The WKWSCI Impact Awards recognise alumni whose achievements influence society, industry or a social cause.

 The WKWSCI Emerging Star Awards recognise meritorious achievements of alumni in the early stages of their career.